Nether Providence Township, Pennsylvania: Education

 The first area school started in 1810.
 Nether Providence Township currently lies within the Wallingford-Swarthmore School District, created by a merger between the Nether Providence and Swarthmore-Rutledge School Districts in 1983.
-Public school students within the township attend either Nether Providence Elementary School, Swarthmore-Rutledge Elementary School or Wallingford Elementary School for grades K-5, depending on where they live.
+Public school students within the township attend either Nether Providence Elementary School, Swarthmore-Rutledge School or Wallingford Elementary School for grades K-5, depending on where they live.
 Strath Haven Middle School serves students in grades 6–8, and Strath Haven High School serves students in grades 9-12.

 The township's only parochial school is the Mother of Providence Regional Catholic School, located in the southern part of the township, in Wallingford.
 It formed in 2012 from a merger of St. John Chrysostom in Wallingford and Nativity BVM School in Media.
 Originally Nativity BVM was to be the location of the merged school, but St. John Chrystosom appealed and the archdiocese changed its decision.
 Notre Dame Catholic Girls High School was formerly in Moylan.
 In 1981 it closed.

 The township is also serviced by the Helen Kate Furness Free Library.

 Transportation

 As of 2018, there were 62.89 mi of public roads in Nether Providence Township, of which 17.45 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 45.44 mi were maintained by the township.

 Interstate 476 runs up the east side of the township near Crum Creek, with access from Exit 3 (Baltimore Pike).
 Pennsylvania Route 252 follows Providence Road along a northwest-southeast alignment through the center of the township, while Pennsylvania Route 320 follows a southwest-northeast alignment through the southeastern corner of the township.

-The township is served by SEPTA, and train stations in the township include: Moylan–Rose Valley, and Wallingford.
+The township is served by SEPTA public transportation.
+Train stations in the township along SEPTA Regional Rail's Media/Wawa Line include: Moylan–Rose Valley, and Wallingford.
+SEPTA's light rail Media–Sharon Hill Line passes through the township along its route between Media and the 69th Street Transportation Center.
+SEPTA provides Suburban Bus service to Nether Providence Township along Route 109, which runs between the Chester Transit Center and the 69th Street Transportation Center, Route 110, which runs between Penn State Brandywine and the 69th Street Transportation Center, and Route 118, which runs between the Chester Transit Center and Newtown Square.